Brightening / Melasma / Redness / BlemishesLentigo Spot Laser

 leading to a concentrated accumulation of melanin pigment in specific areas.

-From a histopathological perspective, lentigo is characterized by an excessive deposition of melanin within the epidermal layer, without invading the dermis.
+From a histopathological perspective, lentigo is characterized by an excessive deposition of melanin within the epidermal layer, without invading the dermal layer.

-It can be observed to form relatively distinct borders with the surrounding normal skin tissue.
+They can be observed forming relatively clear boundaries with the surrounding normal skin tissue.

 Thanks to these characteristics, lentigo lesions can respond well to treatments that primarily target the epidermal layer, such as Q-switched 532nm lasers.

-Lentigines located close to the epidermis are distinct from melasma or mixed pigmented lesions deeply seated in the dermis.
+Lentigines located near the epidermis are distinct from melasma or lesions with various pigments deeply seated in the dermis.

 Characteristics of the 532nm Wavelength

-The 532nm wavelength belongs to the green spectrum and is highly absorbed by melanin pigment.
-This wavelength can be selectively used to treat pigmented lesions primarily located in the superficial epidermal layer of the skin.
+The 532nm wavelength belongs to the green spectrum and is well-absorbed by melanin pigment.
+This wavelength can be selectively used to treat pigmented lesions located primarily in the epidermal layer of the skin.

-Most 532nm laser treatments are based on the Q-switched method.
-This method is designed to instantaneously deliver high-energy pulses in a short duration of only a few nanoseconds, selectively destroying pigment particles while minimizing damage to surrounding tissues.
+Most 532nm laser treatments are performed using a Q-switched method.
+This method is designed to instantaneously emit high-power energy for a brief period, mere nanoseconds, selectively destroying pigment particles while minimizing damage to surrounding tissues.

 When this short pulse energy is absorbed by melanin pigment, it transforms into thermal energy.
-This creates a photomechanical effect, causing melanin particles to fragment into tiny pieces.
+This triggers a photomechanical effect, causing the melanin particles to break down into tiny fragments.

-Some of these fragmented pigments appear as small scabs and naturally fall off.
-The remaining pigment fragments are processed by macrophages and can be expelled from the body via lymphatic circulation.
+Some of these fragmented pigments may appear as small scabs and naturally fall off.
+The remaining pigment fragments can be processed by macrophages and eliminated from the body through lymphatic circulation.

-Through this process, as the destroyed pigments gradually disappear, you can expect the visible lentigo lesions to lighten in color or show overall improvement.
+As the destroyed pigment gradually disappears through this process, you can expect the noticeable lentigo lesions to lighten in color or improve overall.

 Lentigo Removal Treatment

-While lasers can be one effective method for treating lentigines,
+While lasers can be used as one of the effective methods for lentigo treatment,

-positive treatment outcomes are not solely determined by selecting a specific wavelength.
+the positive outcomes of the treatment are not solely determined by selecting a specific wavelength.

-It is essential to accurately diagnose each individual's lentigo condition and establish a comprehensive treatment plan that includes customized settings tailored to their specific needs.
+An accurate diagnosis of each individual's lentigo condition and a comprehensive treatment plan that considers appropriate customized settings must be established.

 Q&A